 Q: What are Dr. Getty's qualifications?

 A: She earned a Master's degree in animal nutrition from the University of Florida and has a double major Ph.D. in animal nutrition and marketing (animal nutrition studies at the University of Georgia).
 She taught comparative nutrition for 20 years at the University of North Texas, while doing consulting in equine nutrition through her company, Getty Equine Nutrition, LLC.
-She now lives in Lewisville, Texas where she consults with horse owners throughout the world, and writes for national and international publications.
-Dr. Getty offers informative speaking presentations, teleseminars, and webinars.
+She now lives in Denton, Texas where she consults with horse owners throughout the world, and writes for national and international publications.
+Dr. Getty offers informative teleseminars and webinars.
 Her comprehensive reference book, Feed Your Horse Like A Horse continues to be a popular resource, offering a vast array of information for all horse owners, from the first time owner to the most seasoned professional.
 More detailed information about specific topics can be found in her topic-focused Spotlight on Equine Nutrition Series.

 Q: May I ask questions about any condition or is she specialized?

 A: Feel free to address any condition or stage of life.
 Dr. Getty has successfully treated the most difficult cases of laminitis, colic, weight problems, lameness issues, and digestive disturbances.
 She also enjoys working with pregnant mares, growing horses, as well as aging horses, and the special needs of athletes.
 In addition, she has been involved in helping rescue horses recover from neglect.
 All questions and concerns about any area of equine health are welcomed.

 Q: Does Dr. Getty work with donkeys and miniature horses?